Native American Undergraduate Museum Fellowship

-participants are selected through a competitive application process.
+Native American Undergraduate Museum Fellowship participants are selected through a competitive application process.
 Eligibility is limited to undergraduates who are currently enrolled in a program for Spring 2024 or have recently graduated from a post-secondary school (trade, community, 2 or 4 year school) within the last year.
 Students are not required to be enrolled in a federally recognized tribe; however, the considered applicants must be affiliated with an Indigenous community.

-- We are attempting a hybrid program, which will require access to the internet for the online portion of the seminar, as well as travel availability to the Minnesota History Center, located in St. Paul.
+- We are utilizing a hybrid program, which will require access to the internet for the online portion of the seminar, as well as travel availability to the Minnesota History Center, located in St. Paul.
 As such, we are requesting flexibility from participants.

 - Complete all necessary coursework.